vega/altair/doc/user_guide/interactions.rst

         color='Origin:N'
     )

-We can create a variable parameter using :func:`alt.param`, and assign that parameter a default value of 0.1 using the ``value`` property, as follows:
+We can create a variable parameter using :func:`param`, and assign that parameter a default value of 0.1 using the ``value`` property, as follows:

 .. altair-plot::
     :output: none